cau-se/theodolite/analysis/README.md

 we provide introductions for running notebooks with Docker and with Visual Studio Code.
 These intoduction may also be a good starting point for using another service.

-For analyzing and visualizing benchmark results, either Docker or a Jupyter installation with Python 3.7 or newer is required (e.g., in a virtual environment).
+For analyzing and visualizing benchmark results, either Docker or a Jupyter installation with Python 3.7 or 3.8 is required (e.g., in a virtual environment). **Please note that Python 3.9 seems not to be working as not all our dependencies are ported to Python 3.9 yet.**

 ### Running with Docker